jeremybatesDC/vueGridBaseballCard/README.md

 - sell to youth sports leagues

   -- refactor card header
-  -- save font-variation-settings to CSS vars to can easily reuse somethin like "tallest thinnest"

 -- (further?) reduce visible size of borders for 320px devices so hopefully rest of content can give adequate touch targets in real world measurements (7-12mm) (maybe using min-max clamps?)
 -- min touch target 48px wherever possible (playing numerologist right now 44, 45, 46, 48)